grablair/mint-wizard/README.md

 Adding one of these flags to the splitwise item description instructs the script to add the given expense to your Mint transactions log.

-It is expected that the flag is in the following format:
+It is expected that the flag be in the following format:

 ```
 M[modifiers]:<shorthand-key>